 If you’re looking for a fast-growing plant, you’ve found one.
 Mine grows over 2′ each year.
 In lower light conditions, it’ll be slower growing.

-You can find them in 4″, 6″ and 8″ grow pots.
-The most common size that I’ve seen sold is 6″, usually a hanging pot.
-My Philodedondron Silver Stripe (a close relative) has 5-6′ trails.
+You can find them in 4″, 6″, and 8″ grow pots.
+The most common size I’ve seen sold is 6″, usually in a hanging pot.

 How to Care for Philodendron Brasil

 Like many houseplants, the Philodendron Brasil does best in bright, natural light.
 This would be moderate or medium light levels.

 Mine now hangs in the kitchen, 5′ away from a south-facing window.
 We get ample sunshine all year in here in Tucson, so my Brasil is very happy growing in the indirect sunlight.